moogacs/docs.buf.build/docs/breaking/usage.md

 This is especially useful for local development.
 Note that many CI services like [Travis CI](https://travis-ci.com/) do not do a full clone of your repo, instead cloning a certain number of commits (typically around 50) on the specific branch that is being tested.
-In this scenario, other branches will not be present in your clone within CI, so the above won't work.
+In this scenario, other branches aren't present in your clone within CI, so the above doesn't work.
 While you could work around this by [disabling git clone and doing it manually](https://docs.travis-ci.com/user/customizing-the-build/#disabling-git-clone), a better alternative is to give the remote path directly to `buf` to clone itself: